 Fairly much any film that comes out with the Marvel Comics name attached to it is going to be a massive runaway juggernaut.
 You could film an actor reciting the telephone book, slap the Marvel name on it and it would break box-office records.
 Other film companies should just give up and hand everything over to Marvel and let them produce it.
 Indeed, anything I have to say about Age of Ultron is completely superfluous – the film is going to be a massive success no matter what any critic might say.

 Joss Whedon is back as director.
-Before the Avengers films, Whedon was best known as the creator of tv’s Buffy the Vampire Slayer (1997-2003) and its spinoff Angel (1999-2004), as well as the short-lived space opera tv series Firefly (2002-3), which has developed an enormous fan following.
+Before the Avengers films, Whedon was best known as the creator of tv’s Buffy the Vampire Slayer (1997-2003) and its spinoff Angel (1999-2004), as well as the short-lived space opera tv series Firefly (2002-3), which has developed an enormous fan following despite being on air only for a single season.
 On television, Whedon also created the less popular Dollhouse (2008-10), as well as the quirky web series Dr Horrible’s Sing-a-Long Blog (2008), and has written the screenplays for a variety of genre films including the original Buffy the Vampire Slayer (1992), Toy Story (1995), Alien: Resurrection (1997), Titan A.E.
 (2000) and Atlantis: The Lost Empire (2001).
-He made his directorial debut with the big-screen Firefly spinoff Serenity (2005).
+Whedon made his directorial debut with the big-screen Firefly spinoff Serenity (2005).
 Elsewhere, he has produced the fandom documentary Comic-Con Episode IV: A Fan’s Hope (2011), wrote/produced the horror film The Cabin in the Woods (2012), wrote/produced the psychic film In Your Eyes (2014) and wrote and performed uncredited directing duties on Justice League (2017).
-He subsequently went onto direct a modernised film version of Shakespeare’s Much Ado About Nothing (2013).
+He also directed a modernised film version of Shakespeare’s Much Ado About Nothing (2013).

-The Marvel films have never been that great at incarnating memorable larger-than-life super-villains, Loki, Ian McKellan’s Magneto and Vincent D’Onofrio’s Kingpin in tv’s Daredevil being the notable exceptions.
-Ultron goes some way towards redressing this and giving The Avengers a decent nemesis.
-The character is given a decidedly arch reading by James Spader who, as recent shows like tv’s Boston Legal (2004-8) and The Blacklist (2013– ) has shown, at the same time as he can own the show in a grandiloquent performance also has an undeniable tendency towards campiness.
-As a megalomaniacal A.I., you could probably no go far wrong than he.
-On the other hand, compared to the resurgence of A.I. themes in the last couple of years – The Machine (2013), Transcendence (2014), Chappie (2015) and Ex Machina (2015) – Ultron fails to stand as a character of any substance.
+The Marvel films have never been that great at incarnating memorable larger-than-life super-villains, Loki, Ian McKellan’s Magneto and especially Vincent D’Onofrio’s Kingpin and David Tennant’s Killgrave in tv’s Daredevil and Jessica Jones being the notable exceptions.
+Ultron here is given a decidedly arch reading by James Spader who, as recent shows like tv’s Boston Legal (2004-8) and The Blacklist (2013– ) has shown, at the same time as he can own the show in a grandiloquent performance also has an undeniable tendency towards campiness.
+On the other hand, compared to the resurgence of A.I. themes in the last couple of years – Her (2013), The Machine (2013), Chappie (2015) and Ex Machina (2015) – Ultron fails to stand as a character of any substance.
 Ultron had incidentally previously turned up on screen as the nemesis in the animated Next Avengers: Heroes of Tomorrow (2008).

 (Nominee for Best Special Effects at this site’s Best of 2015 Awards).